Frequently asked Oracle Forms and Reports Interview Questions:

 - Oracle Reports interview questions

-Reviewing them will help you to crack any interview and hence this article is strongly recommended for the job seekers.
+Reviewing these interview questions will help you to crack any interview and hence this article is strongly recommended for job seekers.

 What You Will Learn:

 Q #1) What do you understand by Oracle Forms and why are they required?

 Answer: Oracle Forms are the user interfaces that are developed to present the data to the user.
 This data can be presented once retrieved from the Oracle database.
 If required, forms can be integrated with web services or Java to follow SOA architecture.
 Forms are created at source as .fmb files and later compiled into .fmx (executable file).

 - Forms Developer: It helps in the development and compilation of Oracle Forms.

 - Forms Services: It is considered for the deployment of Forms.